 Launched in 2019/2020, the festival aims to recruit a new generation of film and video innovators to champion global health issues.
 Films are a powerful way to raise awareness, improve understanding, and encourage action.

 The inaugural Health for All Film Festival edition accepted 1,300 short film submissions from more than 110 countries.
 Incredible content was curated and the winners got a platform to showcase their work.

 Be part of the Health for All Film Festival!
 It is free to participate.

-Please visit the film festival web page on www.who.int/film-festival to learn more about previous official selection, winners, jury composition and agenda, while our terms and conditions are also copied below.
+Please visit the multilingual film festival website on www.who.int/film-festival to learn more about previous official selection, winners, jury composition and agenda, while our terms and conditions are also copied below.